andrewjamesbrasington/Andrews-Calcium-Imaging-Decoder/README.md

 # ACID — Andrew's Calcium Imaging Decoder

 ACID is a desktop application for processing and analysing calcium imaging data.
 It is designed for researchers working with fluorescence recordings from multiple cells across multiple experimental conditions.
-Written with assistance from Claude AI.

 ## Features

 - Load one or more CSV or LOG data files
 - Automatically detect and skip metadata rows, with manual correction available
 - Correct for reversed time ordering in files where data runs in descending order, assuming time is in the first column
-<<<<<<< HEAD
 - Select and configure which columns represent cells and which represents the background reference, which is applied to all files
 - Background-subtract fluorescence values row by row across all active cell columns
 - Align data start rows across files, with per-file confirmation